mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ### Advantages

-* There are many writers in one place.
+* Provides many writers in a unified platform.
 * Everyone's hourly rate is displayed publicly, so there's less work for the client in price discovery and negotiation.
 * Upwork has a built-in escrow service, so freelancers are unlikely to defraud you.
   * In disputes, Upwork generally sides with clients, much to the chagrin of honest freelancers who get stuck with bad clients.